Nirojan27/ToDoApp/README.md

 Test Explorer will show a list of discovered test methods.

-2. Run Existing Test Methods(Persistence tests and Non Persistence tests available) In Test Explorer, locate your test methods.
+2. Run Existing Test Methods(Persistence tests and Non Persistence tests available) Create the folder `C:\ToDoList` if it does not exist.
+In Test Explorer, locate your test methods.
 Click Run All to execute all tests.
 To run a specific test, right-click on it and select Run.